PeterSchuld/UCSanDiego_MicroMasters_DataScience-Python4DS/README.md

 #### Final Project: We use Pandas, Matplotlib and World Bank data to analyse CO2 emission trends worldwide ####

-Abstract: Early stage economic development depends on increasing CO2 emission-per-capita unless cheap and reliable alternatives to fossil fuel energy sources like coal are widely available.
+Early stage economic development depends on increasing CO2 emission-per-capita unless cheap and reliable alternatives to fossil fuel energy sources like coal are widely available.
 China’s produces 2/3 of its electricity with coal and her strong economic growth since the mid-1960’s is accompanied by accelerating CO2-per-capita growth up to levels of advanced European economies.
 France has shown a similar fossil fuel growth dependence in the 1960’s until she switched to nuclear power generation in